Of course, some company ads don’t need to rely on one voice, but they will often rely on the same approach.

 The audience for your product or service needs to hear your message from a voice that speaks to them, not just at them, so age, gender, and accent all figure in choosing your voice actor.

 If your product or service is sold in different territories, there is still a world of talent to choose from.

-Skilled voice professionals on every continent are ready to translate not just words but local nuances as well, to influence the target audience of whatever country they hail from.
+Our skilled voice professionals on every continent are ready to translate your copy into a localized audio message that is one with your brand – to influence the target audience of whatever country they hail from.

 There are so many ways to set the tone for commercials that voice-overs artists need to be versatile performers.